rust-project-primer/book/src/testing/dynamic-analysis.md

 ## LLVM Sanitizers

-LLVM sanitizers ([AddressSanitizer][], [ThreadSanitizer][], [UndefinedBehaviorSanitizer][], [LeakSanitizer][]) must be enabled at compile time.
-They instrument your binary with additional checks on memory accesses or operations, depending on the sanitizer type.
-This instrumentation introduces performance overhead that varies by sanitizer type.
-These tools can detect certain issues beyond Valgrind's capabilities. issues these can detect that go beyond what Valgrind can detect, because of the instrumentation and metadata that they have.
+LLVM sanitizers ([AddressSanitizer][], [ThreadSanitizer][], [UndefinedBehaviorSanitizer][], [LeakSanitizer][]) are compile-time instrumentation tools.
+Unlike Valgrind, which emulates execution, sanitizers insert checks directly into your binary during compilation.
+This gives them access to richer metadata (type information, allocation context) and lets them detect certain issues that Valgrind cannot, at the cost of requiring a recompilation with the appropriate flags.

+All sanitizers currently require a nightly toolchain because they use the unstable `-Z sanitizer` flag.

 [AddressSanitizer]: https://clang.llvm.org/docs/AddressSanitizer.html
 [ThreadSanitizer]: https://clang.llvm.org/docs/ThreadSanitizer.html